I'm a journalist/editor/producer and—since 2015—digital managing editor of American Scientist magazine.

-I've also worked on staff for Science magazine and the NPR network, and my freelance client list ranges from international magazines and television networks to small public radio stations and non-profit organizations.
+Previously, I've worked on staff for AAAS/Science magazine and for the NPR network, including at St. Louis Public Radio.
+My freelance client list ranges from international magazines and television networks to regional newspapers to local public radio stations.

 My educational background enables me to specialize in physical sciences and economics, but I've covered most sciences as well as health, policy, education, and business.
 In sum, I'll follow a good story wherever it leads.